HumanCompatibleAI/nn-clustering-pytorch/README.md

 - Train a neural network using gradient descent and pruning.
 The neural network can have convolutions, fully-connected layers, batch norm, dropout, and max pooling, as long as it uses only ReLU activations.
 This is done in `src/train_model.py`.
 - Turn such a neural network into a graph and apply graph clustering to it.
 This is done in `src/spectral_cluster_model.py`.
 - Compare the clusterability of a model to that of random shuffles of the model's weights.
 This is done in `src/shuffle_and_cluster.py`.
 - Regularize graph-clusterability during training, while normalizing weights.
 This is done in `src/clusterability_gradient.py` and `src/train_model.py`.
 Note: high values of the regularization weight might cause networks to lose connection between their inputs and outputs.
+I advise using values between 1e-4 and 1e-1.

 After cloning, enter the pipenv by running `pipenv shell`.
 To install dependencies: